GamingFrankie/Computer-Science-3/README.md

 Where X is the name of the program, click to see the actual example.

 Pleacse check [projects](https://github.com/GamingFrankie/Computer-Science-3/projects) for detailed completion status.

+Please go to the file named [Comments](https://github.com/GamingFrankie/Computer-Science-3/blob/master/Comments) to provide me with any suggestions.